 Masai Village visit in Nairobi Information.

-East Africa is home to several African Tribes, Masai Village Visit in Nairobi is an insight of understanding the tribe Masai which is on of the most famous tribe.
-This nomadic, warrior tribe which once held vast swathes of pre colonial Kenya, still retain many of their traditions as they live largely unaffected by modern day civilization, in areas surrounding Masai Mara.
-This typically one hour visit to a Maasai village is a chance to not just interact with the Maasai, but also to get a glimpse into their unique way of life.
+East Africa is home to several African Tribes, Masai Village Visit in Nairobi is an insight into understanding the tribe Masai which is one of the most famous tribes.
+This nomadic, warrior tribe which once held vast swathes of pre-colonial Kenya, still retains many of their traditions as they live largely unaffected by modern-day civilization, in areas surrounding Masai Mara.
+This typically one-hour visit to a Maasai village is a chance to not just interact with the Maasai, but also to get a glimpse into their unique way of life.

-The majority of Maasai still practice their traditional way of life and live as pastoralists with cattle at the centre of their culture and social life.
-They are very proud to welcome guests and tell about their everyday life in the bush.
+The majority of Maasai still practice their traditional way of life and live as pastoralists with cattle at the center of their culture and social life.
+They are very proud to welcome guests and tell them about their everyday life in the bush.

 Traditional Maasai village

-The traditional Masai village is called a Manyatta and consists of a number of small cow dung made huts with thatched roofs.
-The huts are placed in a circle with livestock in the middle and a thick thorny fence for protection against the nightly predators.
+The traditional Masai village is called a Manyatta and consists of a number of small cow-dung-made huts with thatched roofs.
+The huts are placed in a circle with livestock in the middle and a thick thorny fence for protection against nightly predators.

-The Ngong hills Masai Village has around inhabitants and guests visiting this traditional Maasai Manyatta will spend time learning about their life, culture and customs.
+The Ngong hills Masai Village has inhabitants and guests visiting this traditional Maasai Manyatta who will spend time learning about their life, culture, and customs.
 Mornings are cool and usually busy for the women and girls with milking of cows and goats; later the herders take the cattle for grazing on the Mara plains.

-The Masai market is held every day of the week in different locations in Nairobi shopping malls parking bays.
-You will see many villagers buying and selling a variety of goods including homeopathic remedies, local clothing and other curios.
+After the Village visit, you have the option of visiting the Masai market.
+Which is held every day of the week apart from Monday in different locations in Nairobi shopping malls‘ parking bays.
+You will see many villagers buying and selling a variety of goods including homeopathic remedies, local clothing, and other curios.

-The money collected from this tour is ploughed back to the local Maasai community to cater for social amenities and development of the villages.
+The money collected from this tour is plowed back into the local Maasai community to cater for social amenities and the development of the villages.